NoGodUpHereOnlyDoge/IDPA_Projekt-2/README.md

 ## Usage <a name="usage"></a>

-This Website shows a comparison of different of different smartphone tarifs from different providers.
+This Website shows a comparison of different smartphone tarifs from different providers.

 ## Contact <a name="contact"></a>
 Kris Prugarewicz - kprugare@gmail.com<br>